Tra Thomas

-William "Tra" Thomas III (born November 20, 1974) is a former American football offensive tackle in the National Football League (NFL), who is currently the offensive line coach for IMG Academy.
-He was drafted by the Philadelphia Eagles 11th overall in the 1998 NFL Draft.
+William "Tra" Thomas III (born November 20, 1974) is an American football coach and former player who is the offensive line coach for IMG Academy.
+He played as an offensive tackle in the National Football League (NFL), primarily for the Philadelphia Eagles.
+Thomas played college football for the Florida State Seminoles.
+He was selected by the Eagles with the 11th overall pick in the 1998 NFL draft.
 He played for the Eagles for 11 seasons, from 1998–2008.
-He played college football at Florida State.

 Thomas was also a member of the Jacksonville Jaguars and San Diego Chargers.
 He was a one-time All-Pro and three-time Pro Bowl selection in his career.

-Early years
+Early life

 Thomas attended DeLand High School in DeLand, Florida and was a letterman in football.

 Professional career

 Philadelphia Eagles

-Thomas was drafted by the Philadelphia Eagles 11th overall in the 1998 NFL Draft.
+Thomas was selected by the Philadelphia Eagles in the first round with the 11th overall pick in the 1998 NFL draft.
 He played for the Eagles from 1998–2008, starting 165 of 166 games at left offensive tackle.
 He made three Pro Bowls with the Eagles.